maoratar1/SLAM/README.md

 In this project I implement, that in some meaning is a refined version for the "Frame slam" article ~~Add Link~~.

-In this project we are using the concepts:
+In this project we are using the following concepts and others:
 - Bundle Adjustment
 - Loop closure
 - triangulation